 c.
 A list of the products and/or services provided should be featured here.

 a.
-Once you get to 3 or 4 departments, this should be split into two.
+Once you get to 3 or 4 departments, this should be split into two organograms.
 The first one should show just the departments and where they report into.
-For example HR should report into Operations, Accounts into the Financial Director and so on.
+For example, HR should report to Operations, Accounts to the Financial Director, and so on.
 The second organogram should include the names of the individuals who head up the departments as well as the name of the individuals that report into them – so in this case Jane Doe and Joe Public who are clerks in the accounts department report into Suzie Stressed out who is the Accounts Manager and she reports into Philip Pedantic who is the Financial Director and so on.

 b.
 The function of each department should also be outlined as well as which department supports which activity and so on.